tinsaye-simeneh/ecommerce-components/README.md

 # E-commerce Frontend Components with Next.js & Tailwind CSS

 This project contains a collection of reusable frontend components designed for an e-commerce platform.
-Built using **Next.js** and **Tailwind CSS**, these components are designed to be flexible, responsive, and easy to integrate into any e-commerce website platforms.
+Built using **Next.js** and **Tailwind CSS**, these components are designed to be flexible, responsive, and easy to integrate into any e-commerce website.

 ## 🚀 Tech Stack